Unusual Parameters and Needs

 In addition, you have no power when the wind isn’t blowing.
 Not a great option when you want a secure, reliable water supply.

-In Conclusion: The recommended and supported use of a windmill is to drive a generator that charges batteries to then power our motor.
+In Conclusion: The recommended and supported use of a windmill is to generate electricity that charges batteries to then power one of our motors.